10 Moves That Took Stripe to $70 Billion in Valuation in 2024

 The Collison brothers quickly recognized that relying on a single product or feature wouldn’t sustain long-term success, especially in the fast-evolving world of financial technology.

 They understood that innovation needed to be an ongoing process, not a one-time event.
-This mindset was ingrained in Stripe’s DNA, driving the company to constantly seek out new ways to improve its offerings and stay ahead of the competition.
+This mindset was ingrained in Stripe’s DNA.
+It drives the company to constantly seek out new ways to improve its offerings and stay ahead of the competition.

 Stripe’s approach to innovation was not about chasing trends or launching flashy products for the sake of publicity.
 Instead, it was deeply rooted in understanding the evolving needs of their users.